KelvinTrinhSG/The-Great-Fall-on-Fraxtal/README.md

+## How to use this Repo:

+1. CLone this Repo.

+2. Use Unity Hub to open this.

+3. Use Visual Studio to open the CODE

 ## Vision

 The Great Fall Game uses Account Abstraction (Smart Wallet) on Fraxtal Mainnet to make Immersive and seamless Game experience without players seeing any on-chain activity.
 It's all handled behind the scenes.